 Follow this procedure when a customer comes in to pick up their repaired iOS (iPhone, iPad, or iPod) device.

-- The customer can run out while the initial portion of the restore process completes and return when it is completed.
+The customer can leave while the initial portion of the restore process completes and return when it is completed.

 The customer can start the restore process themselves when they get home (as iCloud restores require a WiFi connection).

 If it is late in the day, and the restore will not finish before we close, you can place the SIM card back into the loaner phone (if one was originally issued), and the customer can return the following morning to pick up their device.
 Keep in mind that if the customer does choose to return at a later time, it is very important to overestimate time frames, as failing to do so may result in more return trips for the customer than necessary, which can be very frustrating from their point of view.